wintoro/.NET-Core-2.0-Simple-Blog/README.md

 Simple blog site using .NET Core 2.0

 How to :
-- Rename file appsettings-example.json to appsettings.json
+- Rename file appsettings-example.json on directory NETCore20SimpleBlog become appsettings.json
 - Replace App ID and Secret/Password with actual

 Solution base use .NET-Core-2.0-Single-Sign-On